-The column heading is case sensitive and must be the name of one of your locations.
-Include a column for each location where you want to update inventory.
-Remove any other location columns and headings.
+The location row is case sensitive and must be the name of one of your locations.
+For each variant, include a row for every location where you want to update inventory.
+Remove any other location rows.

-The number can be positive, negative, or 0.
+The On hand inventory values that you input can be positive, negative, or 0.
 You can also enter

 Not stockedto indicate that the product is never stocked at the location.

 To uniquely identify a variant, specify values for the Handle, Option1 Value, Option2 Value, and Option3 Value columns.

 Your inventory CSV file must be in the correct format and needs to have a